daniklafrance/leaflet_challenge/README.md

 ## References

-Dataset created by the United States Geological SurveyLinks to an external site..
+Dataset created by the United States Geological Survey.